oceanprotocol/uploader_backend/README.md

 ## Description
-Initial repository implementing a solution for the Ocean Decentralized Backend storage management service [explained here](https://github.com/oceanprotocol/decentralized_storage_backend/issues/1)

-It is a django-based solution benefitting from django-rest-framework for the class based API Views implementation and drf-spectacular for the Swagger based auto documentation of the API usage.
+The Ocean Uploader Backend service is a django-based solution the acts as a proxy for calling the different Uploader microservices.
+The initial specifications are [explained here](https://github.com/oceanprotocol/uploader_backend/issues/1).

 ### Features:
 - User content uploads.